The Channings (novel)

-The Channings is an 1862 novel by the British writer Ellen Wood.
+The Channings is an 1862 two-volume novel by the British writer Ellen Wood.
 A man takes responsibility for a theft he believes his brother has committed.
 His brother is really innocent of the crime, and the real culprit is later caught.

-Adaptation

-In 1920 the novel was adapted into a silent film directed by Edwin J. Collins and starring Lionelle Howard and Dick Webb.
+In 1920, the novel was adapted into a silent film of the same name directed by Edwin J. Collins and starring Lionelle Howard and Dick Webb.